Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Maximum Likelihood Inference Post MTL

 \begin{theorem} Consider the model in \eqref{model:MTL}.
 The likelihood obtained from the law of the least squares estimates based on $\left\{X^{(k)}_{E_k},y^{(k)}\right\}_{k=1}^{K}$ after conditioning upon the event in Lemma \ref{ref:conditioning:event} is given by

 \end{theorem} Expressions for the matrices $L$, $m$, $\Sigma$, $P$, $q$, and $\Delta$ are provided in the Appendix.
-Taking a further step towards developing an easily solvable system of estimating equations for the MLE and the observed Fisher information matrix, $\h{\mathsf{I}}(\h{\beta}_{E}^{{{\text{\; MLE}}}})$, we bypass the integration in the normalizer, simply approximating it with the mode of the integrand in the selection region.
+To develop an easily solvable system of estimating equations for the MLE and the inverse observed Fisher information matrix, $\InvFI$, we bypass the integration in the normalizer, simply approximating it with the mode of the integrand in the selection region.
 That is,

 ignoring an additive constant.
-This approximation in \eqref{approx} then lends itself towards tractable equations for the selective MLE $\Mb_{\Stacked{E}}$ and the observed Fisher information matrix, $\InvFI$, given in Theorem \ref{est:equations:mle}.
+The approximation in \eqref{approx} then lends itself towards tractable equations for the selective MLE, $\Mb_{\Stacked{E}}$, and the inverse observed Fisher information matrix, $\InvFI$, given in Theorem \ref{est:equations:mle}.

-\begin{theorem} Under the modeling assumptions in Theorem \ref{final:conditional:law}, the approximate selective MLE and observed information matrix satisfy the following system of estimating equations.
+\begin{theorem} Under the modeling assumptions in Theorem \ref{final:conditional:law}, the approximate selective MLE and the observed information matrix satisfy the following system of estimating equations.

 where $\h{\Stacked{V}}$ is obtained from solving